vensah-dev/vensah-dev/README.md

 ### Currently:
-- Working on my portfolio website
+- Working on my portfolio website and a game
-- Learning React and Next JS
+- Learning GDScript
-- Studying in Secondary 3
+- Studying in Secondary 4

 Fun fact: I'm most fluent with Swift